 1. Stay at Courtyard by Marriott Fargo

-Located near Red River Zoo, Courtyard by Marriott is a combination of restaurant, bar, fitness center, and lounge.
+Located near Red River Zoo, Courtyard by Marriott is a combination of a restaurant, bar, fitness center, and lounge.
 Additionally, the lounge has an indoor pool to cater to the cold climate in Fargo.

 While this is a three-star accommodation, it has been rated as the best place to stay in Fargo by numerous visitors.
 They have free Wi-Fi, a hot tub, and terrace features that you might not get in most three-star hotels.